-In 2022, people at risk of poverty (7.5%), foreign nationals (5.7%) and people with no more than a compulsory school-leaving qualification (6.3%) are more likely to be affected.
+People at risk of poverty (11.9%), people with no post-compulsory education (11.2%) and foreign nationals (9.5%) are more likely to be affected.

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).

+All population groups should have equal opportunities to access healthcare and to achieve the best life expectancy.
 Disadvantaged population groups frequently make insufficient or inappropriate use of necessary healthcare services.
-Affordable access to the healthcare system’s services for the sick, disabled and socially vulnerable is therefore one of the goals of the strategy of the Federal Office of Public Health.This serves as a basis to help plan appropriate measures.
+Affordable access to the healthcare system’s services for the affected persons is therefore one of the goals of the strategy of the Federal Office of Public Health.This serves as a basis to help plan appropriate measures.

 The indicator shows the percentage of the population that for financial reasons went without a medical or dental care service although it was necessary.
 It is based on data from the Survey on Income and Living Conditions (SILC) and is updated on a yearly basis.